jk5279/hello-world/README.md

 just another repository

 Hello!
-Johnny here, i'm currently studying industrial engineering as an undergrad.
+Johnny here, I'm currently studying industrial engineering as an undergrad.
 Still a newbie in programming.